 John Thomas Financial (JTF) of New York and Anastasios “Tommy” Belesis, its CEO, have been charged with fraud in connection with the sale of America West Resources’ (AWSR) common stock and intimidation of registered representatives.
 The two have also been charged with numerous market violations, including trading ahead and failing to provide best execution for customer orders.
 Others named in the complaint are Michele Misiti, branch office manager; John Ward, trader; Joseph Castellano, chief compliance officer; and Ronald Vincent Cantalupo, regional managing director.

 JTF participated in private financings of AWSR, and as a result, it and many of its customers owned AWSR stock.
 When on Feb.
 23, 2012, the price of AWSR common stock spiked, JTF took advantage of the opportunity to sell the majority of its proprietary position in the stock—a total of 855,000 shares—and received more than $1 million in proceeds.
+However, it shut out nearly all its customers’ orders to sell until the following day or even later, with some orders never being executed.
+As a result, all but one customer order execution resulted in much lower prices for the stock, and many were left holding the now nearly worthless stock when AWSR went into bankruptcy.

 The stock, which at the time was thinly traded on the OTC Bulletin Board, had opened on Feb.
 23 at 28 cents per share, but during the course of the day it rose more than 600% to peak at $1.80 per share before falling back down to close at $1.29.
 In its complaint, FINRA said that JTF at the height of the price spike received at least 15 customer orders to sell more than one million shares.
 It only executed one of these on that date, with JTF and Belesis preventing the execution of the others till the next day, days later or permanently.